Cabinet of North Korea: History

 1982 saw the People's Armed Forces and Public Security Ministries assigned directly to the President together with the State Inspection Commission.

-In 1990, by a CPC decision, the National Defense Commission became fully independent from it as a separate institution, and 1992 constitutional amendments assigned it directly to the Supreme People's Assembly.
+In 1990, by a CPC decision, the National Defence Commission became fully independent from it as a separate institution, and 1992 constitutional amendments assigned it directly to the Supreme People's Assembly.
 In 1998 amendments to the Constitution, the Central People's Committee and the State Administration were abolished, and the Cabinet was re-created.
-Thus, the Cabinet is not only the highest executive enforcement organ but was also expanded to become the general State management organ.
+Thus, the Cabinet is not only the highest administrative and executive organ but was also expanded to become the general State management organ.